adiozdaniel/ascii-art/README.md

 # ASCII-Graphics Tool

+## Description

 This program is designed to graphically represent an input string using different ASCII formats.

 These formats are represented in banner files; standard.txt, shadow.txt and thinkertoy.txt.

+This program can handle an input with printable ASCII charcters (numbers, letters, spaces, special characters) and `\n` (newline character).

 To better showcase this, here is an example: